-Best West Coast Synthesizers for Cheap lead
+Best West Coast Synthesizers for Cheap: West Coast on a Budget

 West Coast synthesis is an exciting alternative to East Coast subtractive but it can often come at a price.
 These offerings will satisfy your wavefolder cravings without the boutique prices.